Promoting Ideas to Improve the Welfare of Animals in Research

 - Projects that inflict avoidable stress or involve killing animals will not be funded.

-- Award notifications will be made by the end of November 2021.
+- Award notifications for those who applied this year will be made by the end of November 2021.

 - Proposals may be part of other research projects, but the portion included in the proposal should be broadly applicable, and the research component must be completed within one year (shorter durations are encouraged).